Navigating the EBT Chip Card Transition with Forage

 - Request Test Cards: Contact Forage to obtain EBT chip test cards.
 These simulate real-world transactions and help validate ECL Fallback readiness.

-- Follow FNS Guidelines: Use the USDA Food and Nutrition Service (FNS) test scenarios to ensure your terminals can handle all transaction types—chip-enabled and magnetic stripe.
+- Follow FNA Guidelines: Use the USDA Food and Nutrition Administration (FNA) test scenarios to ensure your terminals can handle all transaction types—chip-enabled and magnetic stripe.

 Enhance User Experience (UX)